ralekna/oop_javascript/slideshow/slides/functions_and_classes.md

 --

+#### What is state?

+State is all properties of object that can change during program execution.

+--

 #### What are classes?

-Definitions, *platonic* ideas and blueprints of things, people, actions and other stuff that in natural language would be *common noun* or would have *indefinite article*, in programming language resembles to classes.
+Classes are blueprint objects that describes a structure of objects that will be created according to that blueprint.
-Classes can extend other classes and inherit their properties.
+Usually classes can extend other classes and inherit their structure - this helps avoiding self repetition for similar structures and unifies classes into groups.

 ---